My Bloody Valentine (film): Filming

 Shooting on My Bloody Valentine began in September 1980, taking place around the Princess Colliery Mine in Sydney Mines, Nova Scotia, which had closed in 1975.
 Filming completed in November 1980.
 The budget was approximately $2.3 million.
 Two mines were considered for the setting, the other in Glace Bay, Nova Scotia.
 The production company decided on the Sydney Mines location due to "the exterior [being] a dreary, cold and dusty area [with] no other buildings around it so it looked like it was totally in the middle of nowhere".

 Mihalka has said since making the movie that the most difficult element of My Bloody Valentine was filming in the mines.
 Located 2700 ft underground, filming in the mine was a lengthy process, as, due to limited space in the elevators, it would take an hour to transport the cast and crew to the location.
 Also, due to the methane levels underground, lighting had to be carefully planned as the number of bulbs that could be safely utilised was limited.
 Prior to the production's arrival to the mine, the owners cleaned up the location significantly, leaving it described as a "clean and colourful Disneyland-like set".
 This resulted in the production team spending an estimated $30,000 to paint portions of the mine to achieve a darker atmosphere, akin to how it had appeared in its original state.
 Producer Dunning referred to the shoot as "horrendous".

 The crew kept the identity of the killer a secret to the cast members until the end of production, when the final scene was shot, in order to assure the actors played their parts in an ambiguous manner.

 "The Ballad of Harry Warden"

 Although it was not credited on the film itself, the vocals for the end credits song, "The Ballad of Harry Warden", as well as other music cues heard in the film, were provided by Scottish-Canadian tenor John McDermott.
 In an interview with the Ghouls in the House podcast – his first and only interview on the subject – McDermott explained that he was a family friend of the film's composer, Paul Zaza, and just out of school when offered the opportunity to record vocals for the film.

 Release

-My Bloody Valentine was distributed by Paramount Pictures in the United States on February 11, 1981, and in Canada two days later.
+My Bloody Valentine was distributed by Paramount Pictures Corporation in the United States on February 11, 1981, and in Canada two days later.